Judith Graham Pool: Contribution

-Pool's work on blood coagulation resulted in the development of a cold-insoluble protein fraction of blood plasma, cryoprecipitate, which contains an hemophilic factor (AHF) soon to be used widely in blood banks.
+Pool's work on blood coagulation resulted in the development of a cold-insoluble protein fraction of blood plasma, cryoprecipitate, which contains an antihemophilic factor (AHF) still used in blood banks.
 She received awards for this discovery.
-Pool's major observation was that factor VIII can be simply and cheaply prepared from human plasma, and can be easily and safely given to hemophilic patients.
-The material can be used to terminate bleeding in the hemophiliac patient, or to preoperatively prepare the hemophiliac patient, so that necessary surgical procedures are now possible in this group of patients.
+Pool's major observation was that factor VIII can be simply and cheaply prepared from frozen human plasma, and can be easily and safely given to patients with hemophilia A, the subset of hemophilia resulting from a deficiency in factor VIII.
+Cryorecipitate can be used to terminate bleeding in the hemophiliac patient, or to preoperatively prepare the hemophiliac patient.
 In addition to devising and introducing into clinical medicine a preparation containing the lacking protein in the hemophiliacs, which changed their treatment in a major way, she also made a number of contributions on the extraction, preservation, and survival of proteins.
 At the time of her death, she was widely respected in the field of hematology.